eblairmckee/public-notes/BrownBag.md

 ## Usage
 use `props` for any one-off styles, subtle variations, state based changes

+**In other words:** if you ever feel compelled to add a `className` to a styled component.... you don't have to. this is a one-off and it should be replaced with `props`

 ### Exception!
-although if you're only going to be using the one-off style once, just extend the component and add your styles.
+although if you're only going to be using the one-off style once, just extend the component and add your styles. props are intended for multiple uses.

-**AKA:** if you feel compelled to add a `className` to a styled component.... you probably don't have to. this is a one-off and it should be replaced with `props`

 ### for example
 this